-This is an electronic version of an article published in the Encyclopedia of Social Problems, edited by Vincent N. Parrillo, pp. 931-933.
+This is a copy of an article published in the Encyclopedia of Social Problems, edited by Vincent N. Parrillo, pp. 931-933.
 Sage Publications, 2008.
 Also available in print-friendly pdf format.

 Cite as: Deflem, Mathieu, and Lisa Dilks.
 2008.
 “Terrorism, Domestic Spying.”
 Pp. 931-933 in Encyclopedia of Social Problems, edited by Vincent N. Parrillo.
 Thousand Oaks, CA: Sage Publications.

 Domestic spying is a cultural construct that is used, especially among civil libertarians and the media, to refer to internally directed surveillance programs initiated by a variety of formal agencies of social control and intelligence.
 In the current U.S. context, domestic spying primarily refers to the debate that erupted following several revelations about surveillance programs set up, without court approval or congressional oversight, to aid in the fight against terrorism.
 Although the debate on domestic spying is recent, internal surveillance programs have considerable historical antecedents.

 U.S. domestic surveillance programs date back to the 1930s, when President Franklin D. Roosevelt secretly ordered the Bureau of Investigation (renamed Federal Bureau of Investigation in 1935) to investigate the American Nazi movement.
 On September 6, 1939, three days after the British and French declaration of war on Nazi Germany, Roosevelt formally placed the FBI in charge of all surveillance activities relating to espionage, sabotage, subversive activities, and violations of U.S. neutrality laws.
 During World War II, the FBI was responsible for all domestic intelligence work and foreign intelligence in South America, while the Office of Strategic Services was the leading intelligence agency for all other regions.